patrickwick/binutils/README.md

       Remove all sections except <section> and the section name table section (.shstrtab).

   --pad-to <addr>
       Pad the last section up to address <addr>.
+The address accepts decimal values, hex value with a "0x" prefix or binary values with a "0b" prefix.

   -g, strip-debug
       Remove all debug sections from the output.